On This Day in History: May 4

 - Robin Cook, American physician and author

-- Peter Gregg, American racing driver and businessman (d.
+- Peter Gregg, American race car driver and businessman (d.
 1980)

-- Neil Fox, English rugby player and coach
+- Neil Fox, English rugby league player and coach

 - Leon Rochefort, Canadian ice hockey player

 - Tyrone Davis, American blues and soul singer (d.
 2005)